chantzos/__/README.md

 as hasn't been checked on (not so) corner cases.
 It is mainly serves (besides the author) as a prototype.

-## THANKS
-Special thanks to John E. Davis who wrote S-Lang but and to all (uncountable)
-contributors around this enormous open source ecosystem (which this model is
-the reason that produced this trementous amount of code and this super fast
-evolution, unbelievable for that short time that happened).

-## EPILOGUE
 This programming project, as and because, it includes so many sub projects which are more than enough to keep someone busy (for as long he can (or has the desire) to code), its natural to say that this is the project of my life's ... and for my lifetime.
-And for this I'm gratefull and I feel lucky.
+And for this I'm grateful and I feel lucky.

-Regards
-αγαθοκλής

 p.s., ideal, nobody really wants to write any code to handle an exchangeable bad file format that doesn't obey conformation with established standards, but the last one can do is to notify the sender/creator to get attention, as every body deserves that treatment and so do i.

+## THANKS
+Special thanks to John E. Davis who wrote S-Lang, but and to all (uncountable)
+contributors around this enormous open source ecosystem (which this model is the reason that produced this tremendous amount of code and this super fast code evolution, unbelievable for that short time that happened).